gonz-tyler/university-notes/notes/year4/fall/security/week01.1.md

 # Week 01.1: Introduction to Information Security

-## Notes
----

-### **1. Introduction to Information Security**
+## **1. Introduction to Information Security**

-Information security is the process of preventing and detecting the unauthorised use of your information and the science of guarding information systems and assets against the malicious behaviours of intelligent adversaries.
+Information security is the process of *preventing* and *detecting* the unauthorised use of your information and the science of guarding information systems and assets against the malicious behaviours of intelligent adversaries.

 - **Security vs. Reliability**: Security deals with intentional faults from intelligent adversaries, whereas reliability deals with accidental faults or failures.
 - **Malicious Behaviours**: These can include: